 Of course, it will take time, and many other factors (such as climate change) play an important role as well.
 But if we do not start to act and change things now, it might soon be too late to turn the tide!

 Science gives us all the answers, we know what to do and how it must be done.
 So, let’s do it!

 Sustainable Fishing According to The Marine Stewardship Council

-The Marine Stewardship Council (MSC) is an organization which does base its core principles on the above mentioned science, and tries to implement it wherever possible.
+The Marine Stewardship Council (MSC) is an organization that does base its core principles on the above-mentioned science and tries to implement it wherever possible.